scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 Now that you understand ERC4626 Vaults more, you should be able to see how Adaptors act as "APIs" for ERC4626 Vaults to interact with different external protocols.

 We will work with the starting `IERC4626ExternalProtocolAdaptor.sol` contract that Sommelier provides.
-TODO: not sure if we want to state it like this.
+TODO: not sure if we want to state it like this, get opinions of Sommelier smart contracts developers and team to see if they are rolling out an interface like this to educate others on building adaptors.

 As you can see, the `IERC4626ExternalProtocolAdaptor.sol` is really just a blank interface file outlining the typical steps involved when creating an adaptor to integrate with an external protocol.